harlan-zw/laradock-cli/README.md

 ## Usage

-1. Make sure your .env file is up to date.
-Laradock CLI will read this to figure out which services you need out of the box.
-1. Setup files `./laradock setup`
+1. `./laradock setup` Run the setup tool
-2. Configure your services.
-For this refer to the Laradock instructions and the CLI tool can't automate all configuration.
-2. Install & Start docker containers.
-Note that this may take quite a few minutes.
-`./laradock`
+2. Check the `.laradock-env` and the files within `./env/docker` has the correct configuration for your project.
+3. `./laradock` Build and run the containers and then mount to the workspace container.

 ## Documentation

-### Paths
+### Environment Configuration

-Laradock CLI works slightly different to Laradock in terms of its paths.
-Laradock CLI out of the box exists in your `env/docker` folder.
+Laradock CLI works slightly different to Laradock in terms of its paths, they can be configured using environment variables.

-You are welcome to change the context of your laradock folder by setting an environment variable.

-`LARADOCK_CLI_PATH=./laradock/`
+#### `LARADOCK_CLI_PATH`

+_Default: `./env/docker`_

-Laradock CLI will also move the paths of your environment variables and set any log files to go to laravels storage folder.
+Where Laradock CLI will put the files to build your docker containers.

+#### `LARADOCK_CLI_RUNTIME_PATH`

+_Default: `./storage/docker`_

+Where Laradock CLI will put the runtime files generated from your docker containers.

 ### Laradock Commands

 - `laradock`
 This will start docker with `docker-compose up -d` and then mount you on the workspace container.
-- `laradock init`
+- `laradock setup`
 This will start laradock and add the default services and guide you through adding more services.
 - `laradock status`
 See which services you're currently using